About Bishop

 The Bishop Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Tazewell County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bishop, Virginia residents are available through the local police department and authorized providers in Tazewell County.
+Fingerprinting services for Bishop, Virginia residents are available through local police (where present) and authorized providers in Tazewell County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Tazewell County Sheriff's Office for scheduling and fees.

 Individuals seeking public records in Bishop can begin their search at the Tazewell Commissioner of the Revenue's Office.
 This office maintains detailed property records, including information on land ownership, parcel boundaries, and assessed values.
 The Tazewell County Clerk's Office also houses extensive local records, such as deeds, mortgages, and other real estate-related documents.
 Residents or interested parties can visit the clerk's office in person or access many of these records online through the county's website.